-- Includes meetings of Metropolitan Transportation Planning Organization Subcommittees and Ad Hoc meetings of two or more members. - ^ Advertisement is published in the Thursday edition of the Gainesville Sun and Guardian and is published in the Monday or Wednesday edition of The Independent Florida Alligator at least 21 days preceding the Metropolitan Transportation Planning Organization Public Meeting and document is delivered to library. - # Advertisement is published in the Thursday edition prior to 45 days preceding the Metropolitan Transportation Planning Organization meeting; notice in The Independent Florida Alligator is subject to its publication calendar; and the document is delivered to library. - Emergency Notice As soon as the date and time of a Metropolitan Transportation Planning Organization and/or its advisory committees emergency meeting(s) not identified on the calendar of regular business meetings is determined, a Notice of the Meeting(s) is posted on meeting bulletin boards at the Metropolitan Transportation Planning Organization office and the Alachua County Administration Building. - Continuity of Operations Public Notice During the time of a State of Emergency declaration that impacts normal implementation of this Public Involvement Plan, flexible implementation of public notices for Metropolitan Transportation Planning Organization and/or its advisory committees public hearings, public meetings and public workshops; planning documents; and advisory committee vacancies is permitted under conditions specified in Public Involvement Plan Chapter VI.
+- Includes meetings of Metropolitan Transportation Planning Organization Subcommittees and Ad Hoc meetings of two or more members. - ^ Advertisement is published in the Thursday edition of the Gainesville Sun and Guardian and is published in the Monday or Wednesday edition of The Independent Florida Alligator at least 21 days preceding the Metropolitan Transportation Planning Organization Public Meeting and document is delivered to library. - Advertisement is published in the Thursday edition prior to 45 days preceding the Metropolitan Transportation Planning Organization meeting; notice in The Independent Florida Alligator is subject to its publication calendar; and the document is delivered to library. - Emergency Notice As soon as the date and time of a Metropolitan Transportation Planning Organization and/or its advisory committees emergency meeting(s) not identified on the calendar of regular business meetings is determined, a Notice of the Meeting(s) is posted on meeting bulletin boards at the Metropolitan Transportation Planning Organization office and the Alachua County Administration Building.
+Any posted emergency public notice shall be accompanied with an emergency meeting agenda to identify action items. - Continuity of Operations Public Notice During the time of a State of Emergency declaration that impacts normal implementation of this Public Involvement Plan, flexible implementation of public notices for Metropolitan Transportation Planning Organization and/or its advisory committees public hearings, public meetings and public workshops; planning documents; and advisory committee vacancies is permitted under conditions specified in Public Involvement Plan Chapter VI.
 Supplemental and/or substitute public notice on newspaper websites and placement of public notices on the Metropolitan Transportation Planning Organization office door and the Alachua County Administration Building.
 Main Street Bulletin Board shall be implemented.